hubmannj/NWTK-Cheatsheet/Cisco.md

 # Here you will be able to find Cisco router and switch configurations for certain topics

 Topics: Etherchanneling, OSPF, VLAN´s, STP, RIP, FHRP and so on.
-I am going to show some configurations splitted in Router and Switch.
-I will describe how these configs work and how you are able to connect it with a Router or a Switch.
+I am going to show some configurations splitted in router and switch.
+I will describe how these configs work and how you are able to connect it with a router or a switch.

 # TABLE OF CONTENT